-- Employment certificates have been issued by the school district and filed with the Department of Labor confirming that a minor is old enough to work, physically capable to perform the job, and that the job will not interfere with the minor's education; - The work is not deemed a hazardous occupation (a full listing can be found on our website); - Work is limited to 3 hours per day on school days, 8 hours per day on non- school days and no more than 6 days or 48 hours per week. - Work is performed only between the hours of 7 a.m. to 7 p.m. during the school year (7 a.m. to 9 p.m.
-June through September); and - A 30-minute meal period is provided no later than the fifth hour of work.
+- Employment certificates have been issued by the school district and filed with the Department of Labor confirming that a minor is old enough to work, physically capable to perform the job, and that the job will not interfere with the minor's education; - The work is not deemed a hazardous occupation (a full listing can be found on our website); - ° Work is limited to 3 hours per day on school days, 8 hours per day on non- school days and no more than 6 days or 18 hours per week when school is in session or 40 hours per week when school is not in session. - Work is performed only between the hours of 7 a.m. to 7 p.m. during the school year (7 a.m. to 9 p.m.
+June through September); and - ° A 30-minute meal period is provided no later than the fifth hour of work.